Acute limb ischaemia is defined as the sudden decrease in limb perfusion that threatens the viability of the limb.

 Acute limb ischaemia is a surgical emergency.
 Complete arterial occlusion will lead to irreversible tissue damage within 6 hours.
 Early senior surgical support is vital.

-Conservative management can often be considered those Rutherford 1 and 2a; a prolonged course of heparin may be the most effective non-operative management of acute limb ischaemia.
+Conservative management can often be considered for those with Rutherford 1 and 2a; a prolonged course of heparin may be the most effective non-operative management of acute limb ischaemia.

-Any patient started on conservative management via heparin will need regular assessment to determine its effectiveness through monitoring APPT and clinical review.
-Surgical interventions may be warranted if no significant improvement is seen.
+Any patient started on conservative management via heparin will need regular assessment to determine its effectiveness through monitoring APPT ratio blood tests and clinical review.
+Surgical intervention may be warranted if no significant improvement is seen.

 If the cause is embolic, the options are: